AI Summarize

 Free Email BuilderFree Email Templates

-60% of people use social media to share memes and funny content, so there’s a high chance of your International Joke Day newsletter getting viral if it’s funny enough.
+60% of people use social media to share memes and funny content, so there’s a high chance of your International Joke Day newsletter going viral if it’s funny enough.
+This makes Joke Day the perfect moment to surprise your audience with witty, cheerful content.

 Here are a few ideas to get creative depending on your brand: